Aditharavind/Mini-Project/README.md

 ## License

-This project is licensed under the [Your License Here] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Adith License - see the [LICENSE](LICENSE) file for details.

 ---